 The agreement was signed by Mattar Al Tayer, Director General of the RTA, and James Fitzgerald, Global Vice President of Business Development at The Boring Company.

-Under the first phase, a 6.4-kilometre pilot tunnel will be built with four stations linking the Dubai International Financial Centre and Dubai Mall.
+Under the first phase, a 6.4-km pilot tunnel will be built with four stations linking the Dubai International Financial Centre and Dubai Mall.
 If successful, the network will be expanded to a 22.2-kilometre system with 19 stations, connecting Dubai World Trade Centre, the financial district and Business Bay.

 The tunnels will have a diameter of 3.6 metres and are designed for vehicle-based passenger transport.
 The Boring Company says its tunnelling methods allow for faster construction, lower costs and reduced disruption compared with conventional transport projects.